Choose the one Sunday plan you actually care about

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.

+Use RISD Museum as the cleanest Sunday cultural centerpiece.
 A museum-led Sunday often works better than trying to stitch together many weak maybes.

+Check Providence Place directly when Sunday needs a practical indoor fallback.
 A retail-centered fallback is not the most romantic answer, but it can save a Sunday when weather or timing weaken other options.

+Check the library when the Sunday version of Providence wants a quieter downtown stop.
 A calm downtown public-space stop can be better than forcing a low-confidence restaurant or shopping plan.

+Check WaterFire only if the Sunday plan sits next to a special event weekend.
 Special-event timing should come from the organizer, not from assumptions carried over from the night before.

 Do not assume Sunday behaves like Saturday just because the district is the same.